 What are the hobbies or fantasies you’ve given up?

-And what are thing hobbies or activities that you decided to devote your time to?
+And what are hobbies or activities that you decided to devote your time to?

 Let me know in the comments below.